CodeYourFuture/CYF-Workshops/feedback/readme.md

 First, read [this article](https://tanzu.vmware.com/content/blog/mastering-feedback-in-the-workplace) on mastering feedback in the workplace.

-Read the following scenarios and role play each.
-One person will be the person giving the feedback and one person will be receiving the feedback.
+Read the following scenarios and role-play each.
+One person will be giving the feedback and one person will be receiving the feedback.
 After each scenario switch who is giving the feedback and who is receiving it.

 For the person giving feedback, remember to:
 - Be direct
 - Use clear language
-- Talk about behavior not personality
+- Talk about behavior, not personality
 - Be kind

 For the person receiving feedback, remember to:
-- Be available and approachaable
+- Be available and approachable
 - Accountable
-- Steer clear of defensiveness.
+- Steer clear of defensiveness
-- Take a moment to reflect before respondng
+- Take a moment to reflect before responding
 - Assume positive intent

-### Practice Giving Feedback
+### Practice Giving Feedback [20 mins]

+* Spend 3 mins on each of these scenarios.
+* One person will be giving the feedback and one person will be receiving the feedback.
+After each scenario switch who is giving the feedback and who is receiving it.

-1. Code Review
+1. Warm-up

 Scenario: A team member submits the following code that is functional but has inconsistent formatting.